aegisbigdata/aegis-blockchain/README.md

 We enter the `business-network/` directory and build the business network archive:

+    npm install
     ../node_modules/composer-cli/cli.js archive create -t dir -n .

-- filename should be `aegis-business-network@1.0.0.bna`,
+- filename should be `aegis-business-network@1.1.0.bna`,
 - this step is only needed once,

 We move back to `bin/` directory to initialize and install composer network files.